Progress Over Life — Why Motherhood Is a Regular Anomaly?

 We are not saying that Serena didn’t deserve this comeback.
 She is a prolific player, the world’s best.
 What’s worth pondering is — can every deserving woman start at the same position when she returns from her pregnancy break?

 43% of women voluntarily leave work for their children.
 According to reports from the Bureau of Labor Statistics, US Department of Labor Force, the participation of women with young children is fairly low as compared to those with teenaged children.
 The conclusive percentage for both the categories of women with young children as well as with teenaged children is lower than their counterparts with different marital statuses like divorced, separated, and never married.
 A study from New York/Kaiser Family Foundation/ CBS News Poll claims 61% of women as compared to 37% of men leave jobs for family responsibilities.

 A Sorry Rulebook:

 Maternity/paternity leave is defined in the corporate jargon as the leave availed by an employee for childbearing and rearing responsibilities.
-Sadly, going by what Bureau of Labor Statistics says, only 12% of Americans have access to it.
+Sadly, going by what Bureau of Labor Statistics says, by March 2018 only 15-25% of Americans had access to paid family leave.
+The data was collated by establishment size and ownership.
 Sadder is the US’ placement with other nations like Oman and Papua New Guinea with no guarantee of paid maternity leave.